Programs, PA Forward, Seed Library, Oh My!

 Choosing Seeds

-The seeds that fill our library will be from people who have open pollinated varieties from their personal gardens or from freshly bought seed packets to get started.
+The seeds that fill our library will be from people who have open pollinated varieties from their personal gardens or from freshly bought seed packets to get started (please remember to select seeds/plants that are not invasive to our area).
 When you are saving seeds, please try to match the seed with the seed category of easy, medium, and advanced growing.

 Three Ways to Save Seeds